dpetla/TeamManager/README.md

 # JavaFx

-This is was an JavaFX project I did in my 'Object Oriented Programming 2 - Java' class.
+This is was an JavaFX project I worked on my 'Object Oriented Programming 2 - Java' class.
 I created a team manager for a soccer team with the following features:
 * load players and statistics from local file
 * save chages to local file